Special (TV series): Critical response

 The first season received positive reviews upon its release.
-On review aggregator Rotten Tomatoes, the series holds an approval rating of 95% with an average rating of 7.29/10 based on 22 reviews.
+On review aggregator Rotten Tomatoes, the series holds an approval rating of 96% with an average rating of 7.30/10 based on 25 reviews.
 The website's critical consensus reads, "Honest and genuinely affecting, Special lives up to its name with a funny—if a bit too concise—first season brightened by Ryan O'Connell's infectious charms.
+Alternatively, some critics on Rotten Tomatoes compared the show to a "woke, sappy millennial dream".
 On Metacritic, it has a weighted average score of 66 out of 100, based on 9 critics, indicating "generally favorable reviews".
 Variety gave the show a positive review calling the main character "quick and snarky, deeply insecure and sometimes more selfish than he's willing to admit.
 He makes mistakes and pays for them, undergoing a hell of a lot of change in the short time Special gets to show it."
 TV Guide gave the show a mixed review saying that, "Hopefully Special gets a second season with a bigger budget, a writing staff, and more time to plan.
 The way Season 1 improves as it goes along shows Special still has a lot of potential."